jlas/bingio/README.md

 ... now you can visit http://localhost:8000 and start playing.

+Connecting with Rdio requires API Keys, visit http://www.rdio.com/developers/ to create your keys.
+By default <code>app.py</code> will check environment variables for keys, or you can edit <code>app.py</code> to use yours directly.

 Running <code>make-prod</code> will create a <code>dist/</code> directory.
 This directory essentially contains the "production" environment, i.e. all the built and minified client files are found here.